robinsonsarah01/folio/README.md

 4/1: 2 ready-made templates created.
 MongoDB code for storing folios functional.
 4/3: Users should be able to view and edit folio at a basic level.
 4/7: More ready-made templates created.
 Mechanisms for customizable templates in place; editing folios allows for addition of projects and uploading of resumes.
 4/14: Integration with other sites worked out.
 Customization smoothed out.
-4/21: Visual effects added to site and folios; more ready-made templates created, some with fancy visuals 4/24: Project deployed and sent out to others for beta testing.
+4/21: Visual effects added to site and folios; more ready-made templates created, some with fancy visuals.
+4/24: Project deployed and sent out to others for beta testing.
 Peter and Daryl are out of the picture for the next 4 days so Sarah and Elizabeth deal with debugging.
 4/28: Folio is polished and has been tested by many; final issues are being worked out.
 5/1: Project due date

 Individual Task Distribution
 ----------------------------